ishan229/Amazon_clone/README.md

 - Implementation of interactive features such as product filtering, sorting, and reviews.
 - Enhanced accessibility and usability enhancements to comply with web standards.

-### Contributions:
-Contributions to the project are welcome!
-Whether it's fixing bugs, adding new features, or improving existing ones, feel free to fork the repository, make your changes, and submit a pull request.

 ### Credits:
 This project is inspired by the design and functionality of Amazon.com.
 All trademarks and logos belong to their respective owners.

-### License:
-This project is licensed under the [MIT License](LICENSE.md).
-Feel free to use and modify it for personal or commercial purposes.

----

-Feel free to tailor and expand upon this description according to the specifics of your project and your preferences!